 Like the name suggests, small businesses are small in nature and usually lack enough resources to protect themselves from hackers.
-According to recent statistics, most of the data breaches that happen against business, occur in companies that have less than 100 employees.
+According to recent statistics, most of the data breaches that happen against businesses, occur in companies that have less than 100 employees.
 The amount of money used to recover from these hacks is enough to cripple the business.
-The reason hackers target small businesses is because they are very important to the larger economy.
+The reason hackers target small businesses is that they are very important to the larger economy.
 Small businesses are also less prepared for the hack and they lack the infrastructure to place the right protection measures to invest in protection against data theft.

 Isn’t my antivirus enough?

 Firewalls and antivirus software provides limited protection against some attacks.
 They are primarily only useful for protection against worms and viruses.
 They generally lack the ability to protect against a serious attack or hacker.
-The antivirus will usually detect about half of the viruses sent its way.
+The antivirus will usually detect about half of the viruses sent their way.
 With how fast technology is advancing, one may find that the antivirus is not strong enough to protect against the viruses that are currently under development.